Particular/docs.particular.net/nservicebus/rabbitmq/rabbitmqclient-nuget.md

 Due to the API/nuget versioning strategy of RabbitMQ.Client there are some complexities involved when using this dll from external libraries like NServiceBus.RabbitMQ.

 Most libraries NServiceBus integrates with follow [SemVer](http://semver.org/).
 This means that those libraries do not make breaking changes in Minor or Patch releases.
-So the nuget range for these libraries is generally `≥ CurrentMajor.0.0 && < NextMajor.0.0`.
+So the nuget range for these libraries is generally `≥ CurrentMajor && < NextMajor`.
 So it is safe for the consumer of these libraries to move between any Minor of the current Major version.

 The RabbitMQ.Client library does not follow SemVer.
 This means they are free to make breaking changes in Major, Minor or Patch released.